eugenek07/hairy-otter/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Help improve the world of hairy otters!
-Follow these simple steps:
+Follow these steps:

 ### Installation